m13253/userland-ipip/README.md

 the remote machine sending ICMP errors to us.

 It is suggested to block these packets to save bandwidth.
-A dirty but effective method is to use iptables:
+A dirty but effective method is to use iptables on both sides running userland-ipip:
 ```sh
 sudo iptables -A OUTPUT -d [PEER IPv4 ADDRESS] -p icmp --icmp-type 3/3 -j DROP
 ```